philwild/infosecdocs/docs/2 - Concepts.md

 A knowledge object is a user-defined entity that enriches the existing event data within Splunk.
 Knowledge objects include saved searches, event types, tags, field extractions, lookups, reports, alerts, data models and workflow actions.
 The term knowledge object refers to these objects within Splunk's language and documentation.
 Further information can be found [here](https://docs.splunk.com/Splexicon:Knowledgeobject).

-Splunk's documentation will also refer to a knowledge manager, who is someone with administrative, or power user, privileges who can share and manage the permissions of knowledge objects.
+Splunk's documentation will also refer to a knowledge manager, who is someone with administrative, or power user privileges who can share and manage the permissions of knowledge objects.

 ###Common Information Model (CIM)